Visiting the San Andreas Fault

 Visiting the San Andreas Fault line

 Visiting the San Andreas Fault is easy.
 All it takes is a decent car.
 4WD is not necessary unless you want to get to a few difficult places, and most of those are just a short hike from a public road.
-In some places like the Morongo Indian Reservation or the San Bernardino Mountains, you are not permitted entry or there simply are no public roads (but you can back pack in or day hike).
+In some places like the Morongo Indian Reservation or the San Bernardino Mountains, you are not permitted entry or there simply are no public roads (but you can backpack in or day hike).
 Otherwise, access is a breeze.
-Many sections of the fault are in National Parks, National Forests or on BLM land.
-With hundreds of miles of mostly quiet, scenic roads, you'll see dramatic land forms, horribly twisted rock, and lots of wildlife and flowers.
+Many sections of the fault are in National Parks, National Forests, or on BLM land.
+With hundreds of miles of mostly quiet, scenic roads, you'll see dramatic landforms, horribly twisted rocks, and lots of wildlife and flowers.

 Below are a few of the more popular tours available:

 Come see where earthquakes are born!
 You will see firsthand what geologists have called “the most tortured landscape on earth” as you visit the backcountry trails of a Bureau of Land Management Wilderness zone.

 Clients will also get an up-close look at the Coachella Valley’s $500 million+ agriculture industry on the drive to and from the backcountry.
 Sheer canyon walls, fascinating geology, and abundant native desert plant and animal life are highlights of this tour.
 This is the most colorful portion of the San Andreas Fault in all of California.
 The spectrum of layers and colors will dazzle you.
 We try to cater the hiking and nature walking to each group.
 If clients want to hike more, we will.
 If clients want to keep it a strictly driving tour we will.